Altify-Development/Fake-Person-Generator/README.md

 # the current open-source script is not working, but the compiled version in the release log is fully working.

 ## A WIP application that creates an entire fake person, with everything that they would really have, from accounts, to license plates, to hospital records.
+Extends to Cryptocurrency Services, Banking Balances, even dental information, anything you do with this can i cannot be held responsible for also discord.gg/alts is my discord server 700 members free stuff

 <img src='https://altify-developing-001.netlify.app/img/fpc.gif'>